HeardLibrary/digital-scholarship/manage/control/github/pages.md

 <img src="../images-pages/raw_image_url.png" style="border:1px solid black">

 The URL in the browser bar is the one you need to use to embed the image in your page.
+The Markdown for adding an image is very similar in format to adding a link.
+The main difference is that it's preceeded by an exclamation mark (`!`).
+The alt text goes in the square brackets and the direct link to the image goes in the parentheses.

 This image isn't under copyright, but I'll add an attribution link anyway, using the information provided in the popup Download dialog.

 Here's what the Markdown looks like for adding the image: